secureCodeBox/documentation/docs/contributing/integrating-a-scanner/parser-dir.md

 WORKDIR /home/app/parser-wrapper/parser/
 COPY --chown=app:app ./parser.js ./parser.js
 ```

+See [Local Deployment](/docs/contributing/local-deployment) for instructions on how to build your parser.

 ## Parsing SDK

 To create a parser for your scanner you will have to execute the following steps in the parser directory: